Terms & conditions

 - at least one of the documents listed as a ‘Primary Use in Community Document’ that is also a photo identity document; and

 - at least two of the documents listed as a ‘Secondary Use in the Community Document’.

-If the Applicant does not have an identity document containing a photograph from one of the documents listed as a ‘Commencement of Identity Document’ or from one of the documents listed as a ‘Primary Use in Community Document’, the Applicant must submit a passport style photograph that has been certified by a person listed in Schedule 2 of the Statutory Declarations Regulations 1993 (Cth) that the photograph is a photograph of the Applicant.
+- If the Applicant does not have an identity document containing a photograph from one of the documents listed as a ‘Commencement of Identity Document’ or from one of the documents listed as a ‘Primary Use in Community Document’, or from one of the documents listed as a ‘Secondary Use in Community Document’ the Applicant must submit a passport style photograph that has been certified by a person listed in Schedule 2 of the Statutory Declarations Regulations 2018 (Cth) that the photograph is a photograph of the Applicant.